shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-composer-dependencies.md

 {% endcode %}

-## Using the composer plugin
+## Using the Composer plugin

-PHP doesn't require a build system, which means that we can just add `use` statements and then use the composer dependency directly.
+PHP doesn't require a build system, which means that we can just add `use` statements and then use the Composer dependency directly.

 The following code sample imports `SebastianBergmann\Exporter\Exporter` and logs `hello, world!` to the Symfony profiler logs whenever the `NavigationPageLoadedEvent` is fired.
 Learn how to [register this listener](listening-to-events.md).